Southeastern is committed to protecting and respecting your privacy when you use our services

 - To run interoperable services, which allows you to use a ticket on a train and the tube or use a rail Discount card.
 In the Rail Industry this is overseen by the Rail Delivery Group.

-- We use data processors to provide or assist with some of our services.
-Where we do so, they must agree to strict contractual terms and to keep your data secure.
+- We use processors to provide or assist with some of our services.
+Where we do so, they are subject to strict contractual terms requiring them to keep your Personal Data secure.

 - To run interoperable services- this includes use of some shared systems and processors, by the rail industry generally and overseen by the Rail Delivery Group.